LOADING ...

 But Polly the steel like a man Lord Lord Polly drove the steel like a man

-John Henry went to the to drive steam hammer by his side
+Henry went to the tunnel to drive steam hammer by his side

-Well he beat that drill the end of the tunnel
+Well he that drill till the end of the tunnel

 [ - steel ]

-John Henry drove the steel on mountain till his hammer caught on fire
+John Henry drove the on that mountain till his hammer caught on fire

-Cool drink of water I die Lord Lord a cool drink of water before I die
+Cool drink of before I die Lord Lord a cool drink of water before I die

-Well took John Henry to the graveyard stuck him six feet under the sand
+Well they took John to the graveyard stuck him six feet under the sand

 the freight train that go puffin' by

-They say there lies a steel drivin' man Lord Lord yonder a steel drivin' man
+They say lies a steel drivin' man Lord Lord yonder lies a steel drivin' man

 Videos